Translated by Jay Issei Karslake

 If you are planning to visit Japan, refer to this article to learn how to get tickets for trains, shinkansen, green cars, buses, highway buses, how taxis work and other transportation rules.

-How to Ride the Trains
+How to Ride Public Transportation in Japan

 There are three different ways to ride the JR trains in Japan.
 The first is to buy a ticket every time you ride a train, the second is to put money onto your IC card (Suica or Pasmo), and the last way is to use a free pass, such as the Japan Rail Pass.